-- The above Executive Summary shows the City Contribution Rate for FY 2020 to be 31.82% of active member payroll - The Estimated City Contribution Rate was 31.58%, a decrease from 31.74% of active member payroll for FY 2019 - The final City Contribution Rate is the greater of the City Contribution Rate or the Corridor Midpoint of 31.82%. - Gains from assets returning 9.46% on an AVA basis compared to the 7.00% assumed were largely offset by payroll growth lower than assumed, an upcoming cost of living adjustment (COLA) greater than assumed, and a liability loss due to several factors including fewer retiree deaths than expected. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2019, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2020 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2018 of \$426.7 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation - There were several changes to the demographic actuarial assumptions since the RSVS Study and first reflected in this actuarial valuation.
-Changes resulting from the experience study following the July 1, 2017 actuarial valuation include updated mortality tables, minor changes to the retirement rates, and adjustments to the disability rates. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study - 30-year closed funding period for each new gain or loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year
+- The above Executive Summary shows the City Contribution Rate for FY 2021 to be 31.84% of active member payroll - The Estimated City Contribution Rate was 29.61%, a decrease from 31.58% of active member payroll for FY 2020 - The final City Contribution Rate is the greater of the City Contribution Rate or the Corridor Midpoint of 31.84%. - Gains from assets returning 9.46% on an AVA basis compared to the 7.00% assumed were complemented by a liability gain, which was driven primarily by fewer retirements than expected. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2020, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2021 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2019 of \$442.5 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation - There were several changes to the demographic actuarial assumptions based on the experience study for the 5-year period ending June 30, 2017 that were first reflected in the July 1, 2018 actuarial valuation.
+Changes resulting from the experience study included updated mortality tables, minor changes to the retirement rates, and adjustments to the disability rates.
+There have been no other assumption changes since the July 1, 2017 actuarial valuation. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study. - 30-year closed funding period for each new gain or loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year